jecnua/TADB-R/README.md

 TADB-R is an _always on beta_ chess IA.
 It has been written to work with the xboard/winboard application.
 This project is in its third life iteration and it will hopefully continue do die and reborn.
-Rigth now it is still not usable since a *IfYouNotFixMeItWillAlwaysCrash* bug stil needs to be fixed.
+Right now it is still not usable since a *IfYouNotFixMeItWillAlwaysCrash* bug still needs to be fixed.
 But still I have some emotional attachment to it.
 It will work and play enough to lose... one day.